yuzhimanhua/MetaCat/README.md

 # Minimally Supervised Categorization of Text with Metadata

-This project provides a weakly supervised framework for categorizing text with metadata.
+This project provides a weakly supervised framework for categorizing text with metadata, where only a small set of (e.g., 5) human-annotated training samples are needed for each category.

 ## Links